• Skip to primary navigation

 Cream Cheese Frosting

-- 8 oz. non-dairy cream cheese, room temp
+• 8 ounces non-dairy cream cheese, see notes

-- ⅓ cup thick coconut cream (see note)
+• ⅓ cup thick coconut cream, see notes

 Instructions

-- When the cakes are cool to the touch, remove them from the pans.
-Place on a cooling rack until fully cooled.
+• When the cakes are cool to the touch, remove them from the pans and place them on a cooling rack to cool fully.

-- Beat together the softened cream cheese, coconut cream, and vanilla extract using an electric mixer.
+• Beat the cream cheese, coconut cream, and vanilla extract using an electric mixer.

 Notes

-- Powdering the sugar is not necessary, but it will create a softer cake.
-If you are using turbinado or another granulated sugar I definitely suggest powdering it.
+• Powdering the sugar is not necessary, but it will create a softer cake.
+If you are using turbinado or another granulated sugar, I suggest powdering it.
 To powder the sugar, measure it first, then blend it in a blender until powdered.

-- The frosting is mildly sweet with only 1 cup of powdered sugar.
+• The frosting is mildly sweet with only 1 cup of powdered sugar.
 For a sweeter frosting, add 1-2 cups more powdered sugar.
-Keep in mind, adding more powdered sugar may also create a thicker frosting.
-Add a few splashes of liquid from the coconut cream or non-dairy milk if needed.
+Keep in mind that adding more powdered sugar may also create a thicker frosting.
+If needed, add a few splashes of liquid from the coconut cream or non-dairy milk.

-- Coconut cream can be harvested from the top of a chilled can of coconut milk or cream.
+• Coconut cream can be harvested from the top of a chilled can of coconut milk or cream.
 To chill, place the can in the back of the fridge overnight.
 The thick stuff on top is the cream.
+Alternatively, you can use vegan butter if coconut cream is unavailable.

 **Nutritional info is provided as an estimate based on the ingredients I used and for convenience and as a courtesy only.**